 Roger was despatched to a series of boarding schools, the last one being Kingham Hill in Oxford, established by the Barings-Young banking family as a facility for ‘orphaned and wayward children’.
-He stayed there until he was sixteen, and then returned to live with his grandmother in Birmingham.
+He stayed there until late 1981, and then returned to live with his grandmother in Birmingham.
 Here he enrolled at Bournville College of Art, but did not complete his studies due to the death of his grandmother in April of 1982.

 At seventeen years of age he was arrested for poaching.
 He was charged, tried, and sentenced to a jail term which he served without causing too much trouble.
 Upon his release he vanished quietly into relative obscurity to pursue interests in graphic design, photography and music.

 As a guitar player in a band called ‘The Manta Rays’ he was partly responsible for their reputation as the loudest band south of Manchester and north of London.
 Following the untimely death of their drummer, Roger quit the music scene and devoted himself to studying obscure philosophies and reading.